Prison News Service – a Bulldozer Publication

 Back Issue Catalogue

-Since the 1970s, the North American prison struggle has produced a tremendous body of theoretical, strategic, and inter-organizational analysis in its historic standoff with the U.S. regime of imprisonment.
-Yet only a handful of scholars pay concerted attention to texts circulating and events unfolding since the 1970s unto the present.
-This gap in the historical record of human revolt creates a vacuum where our memories of the prison movement should reside; especially regarding the ways we remember abolitionist cultural work and pedagogy through print culture.
-From such newspapers and periodicals as Prison News Service, Prison Legal News, Break the Chains, and The Abolitionist, and the work of grassroots radical publishing apparatuses like the Southside ABC Zine Distro; from the scholarly activism that accompanied the organizing of the New Afrikan Prisoner’s Organization, the Committee to End Marion Lockdown, the Pelican Bay Information Project, American Friends Service Committee, Freedom Now!, Critical Resistance, or INCITE!: Women of Color Against Violence; one sees a longstanding history of decentralized political labors melding the worlds of “free” and “unfree” into an uncompromising dialectics of self-defense, mutual aid, and revolutionary political struggle.
+In this historic context, the materiality of discourse, print culture, and experimental aesthetic practices takes on a unique centrality, as the written and printed word is a primary medium for organizing, consciousness raising, and maintaining cohesion between inside-outside countercarceral formations.
+From such newspapers and periodicals as Prison News Service, Prison Legal News, Freedom Now!, Break the Chains, and The Abolitionist, and the work of grassroots radical publishing apparatuses like the Southside ABC Zine Distro; from the scholarly activism that accompanied the organizing of the New Afrikan Prisoner’s Organization, the Committee to End Marion Lockdown, the American Friends Service Committee, the Anarchist Prisoner Legal Aid Network, the Pelican Bay Information Project, Critical Resistance, INCITE!
+Women of Color Against Violence, or the TGI Justice Project, one sees a longstanding history of decentralized cultural-political and intellectual work melding the worlds of “free” and “unfree” into an uncompromising dialectics of self-defense, mutual aid, and counter-hegemonic political struggle.

 The Bulldozer collective was formed in February 1980 when 4- 5 activists from various places in southern Ontario decided to put out newsletters (Prison News Service/ The Marionette) dealing with prison-related issues.

-Bulldozer was innovative in its praxis.
+Now that we have some background, I would like to spend a little while breaking down the collective’s politico-aesthetic and discursive practices.
+Bulldozer was innovative in its cultural praxis.
 The politics embodied by the collective demonstrates a commitment to disarticulating the alleged “inside/outside” binary that liberal reform movements impose on emergent prison radicalism.
 Back issues of Prison News Service contain an analysis that challenges the myth of the prison as a reified “elsewhere,” opting instead for a discursive bulldozing of the regime’s most visible institutional strictures — its concrete, steel, and razor-wire.

 The cover art of Prison News Service is a standout feature.
 But it is the unique principles of struggle and discursive-political effects of the newspaper’s content that is of interest here.
 In my opinion, the most striking feature of Prison News Service is its aesthetic and ideological demystification of the mechanics of gendered racist, and class criminalization.
 In some sense the work of the newspaper could be conceptualized as a deconstructive medium of a decolonial, anti-capitalist pedagogy and communication.